 Examples of bad pitch subject lines:

-Fortunately, there are a variety of resources that you can turn to that will help you get your pitching on point.
+Fortunately, there are a variety of resources that you can turn to that will help you learn how to pitch the media like a digital PR pro.
 Namely: Google.
 There’s almost nothing that you can’t teach yourself with enough Google searches, and you shouldn’t be afraid to look things up.
 Google will take you to wonderful places, like this website about writing perfect email pitches and this page detailing the key ingredients of successful subject lines.

 This is an excerpt from TCF's upcoming e-book Online PR 101: A Complete Guide to Marketing Your Business Online.